KOT22-hub/RAG-SYSTEM-ASK-MY-DOCUMENTS/README.md

 **Ask My Document** solves these problems by:

-1. **Ingesting documents locally** and splitting them into intelligently sized chunks with overlap to preserve context
+1. **Ingesting text documents locally** and splitting them into intelligently sized chunks with overlap to preserve context
 2. **Generating vector embeddings** for each chunk using Ollama
 3. **Storing embeddings in PostgreSQL with an HNSW index** for fast similarity search
 4. **Retrieving the most relevant chunks** when a user queries the system